nagaraja-bollu/PublishAngularComponentsUsing-ng-packagr/README.md

 ```
 Now you have successfully publish the package to NPM.

-## How to use the publish npm package in client applciation
+## How to use the published npm package in client applciation

 #### create an angular client project using angular-cli as steps mentioned in above.
 Install the published package to the client applition